 Expert Groups, though they may be populated by a limited number of Member States, act for all EU Member States.

 The Coordination Facility has developed rules on the composition of and the number of attendees in the Expert Groups.

 For more information about rules on participation of experts click here.

 The Commodity Expert Groups (CEGs) consist of national minor use experts and representatives of the respective growers associations or grower groups.
-CEGs are covering the following commodities: Fruits and Vegetables, Hops, Ornamentals, Rice, Seeds, Tobacco and Mushrooms.
+CEGs are covering the following commodities: Fresh herbs and spices, Fruits and Vegetables, Hops, Mushrooms, Ornamentals, Rice, Seeds and Tobacco.

 The main tasks of the CEGs are to help identifying and compiling the needs of the Member States concerning minor use gaps in their commodity sectors followed by a further determination what is needed to find solutions for those needs.
 The work of the CEGs is project-based.For more information about the tasks of the Commodity Expert Groups click here